Xoeseko/sdg.market/_posts/2019-03-30-general-project-presentation.md

 ### Next steps

 We are currently working on various aspects including :
+ - Allowing developers to implement their own contribution counting algorithms maybe based on downloads or another measure of impact rather than work
  - A more appealing interface
  - Plotting the evolution of projects as valuation graphs
  - Giving access to portfolios for users to easily view everything they own or might be interested in.